 - a castle hamlet with look-out tower suitable for children aged six years and under

 a main castle suitable for children aged six years and above

 a large section of the castle wall suitable for wheelchair users

 sensory games, a musical wall, swing cradle, and spinning disc

 a large picnic area with link to Mauro's Castle Kiosk

 There are five mapped walks around Hylands Park, ranging from a 30 minute stroll to a four mile walk.

 There are way-markers in the Park showing the route for each of the walks.

 You can download our Walks Leaflet, which includes directions for each walk and a marked map showing the routes.
-You can also pick up one of these leaflets in the Gift Shop at the Stables Visitor Centre.
+You can also pick up one of these leaflets in the Gift Shop at The Stables.

 The Pleasure Gardens